cmarqu/uvm-python/README.md

 HDL Simulators
 --------------

-Icarus Verilog (iverilog v11.0) and verilator (v4.030+) are free simulators, which can be used with cocotb. uvm-python uses cocotb to interface with these simulators.
+Icarus Verilog (iverilog v11.0) and verilator (v4.106+) are free simulators which can be used with cocotb. `uvm-python` uses cocotb to interface with these simulators.
-Memory backdoor access has issues with packed multi-dimensional arrays in verilator.
+Memory backdoor access has issues with packed multi-dimensional arrays in Verilator.

-Proprietary simulators that work with cocotb can of course be used with uvm-python as well.
+Proprietary simulators that work with cocotb can of course be used with `uvm-python` as well, including VHDL-only simulators.